suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 * After training with these models, machine learning predictions were generated with the accuracy about 95 percent on the cross-validation data.
 * With the best model, therefore, it is possible to deploy it in real-time in classifying the text as a duplicate or non-duplicate.

+## Future Scope

+* More data from various sources could be added that can help the algorithm predict well on the test data (unseen data).
+* Algorithms such as BERT and ROBERTA can be added to improve the predictive performance of the models.
+* Deep learning models with various architectures should be used to improve the overall performance.
+* An API could be created for users to make use of the best models in their application in classifying questions.

 ## 👉 Directions to download the repository and run the notebook